 Hakan points out that if controls are not in place, the challenge won't be met.
 And creative agencies must be part of working toward speed goals.
 "It's important to understand what our collective decisions mean for our users, and we should all be responsible for success metrics," he says.

 Technologies such as Accelerated Mobile Pages (AMP) are built from the ground up to allow for fast-loading pages.
-Any technology is still only an optimisation of design decisions, but understanding how to design for them is a good first step.
+Any technology is still only an optimization of design decisions, but understanding how to design for them is a good first step.
 A rule of thumb is to focus on the most important point in a design and eliminate features that do not support that point or general user-interface requirements.

 Including speed as part of the design process is no different than accounting for the limitations of other creative mediums.
-Designers would not create a four-colour ad for a black-and-white print publication, or produce a 30-second video for a 15-second slot.
+Designers would not create a four-color ad for a black-and-white print publication, or produce a 30-second video for a 15-second slot.
 If we don't design within the medium's limitations, the result is a bad experience.

 "It's hard to resist all the clutter and the urge to account for everything," says Pete.
 "We need to lead by example and demonstrate traction.
 Many of us know simplicity when we see it.
 We need to share best examples as much as we can."

 Designers are capable of creating compelling designs within any medium.
 Mobile is no different.
-Once we learn to incorporate speed as a dimension of our design process, utilising tools such as speed performance budgets and technologies such as AMP, we can ensure that the emotions we intend to evoke are the ones that people have when they experience our designs.
+Once we learn to incorporate speed as a dimension of our design process, utilizing tools such as speed performance budgets and technologies such as AMP, we can ensure that the emotions we intend to evoke are the ones that people have when they experience our designs.